 Fertilization: Feed every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer.

-Caring for Mini Roses in Winter
+Caring for Miniature Roses in Winter

-Pruning: Prune your mini roses to about half their height in late autumn or early spring to encourage new growth.
+Pruning: Prune your roses to about half their height in late autumn or early spring to encourage new growth.

 Mulching: Apply a layer of mulch around the base to protect the roots from freezing temperatures.